 Coffee aficionados agree that for great-tasting coffee, you need to emulate coffee shop brewing methods.

 While keeping coffee fresh is excellent, leaving it too long can lead to rust.
 Luckily, learning how to get the rust off a coffee maker is an easy process.

 First, choose your brew strength.
-A higher strength setting is more likely to become bitter after over-exposure to the heating element.
+If you like a strong cup of joe, check out how to make a strong coffee in a coffee maker.
+But remember, a higher strength setting is more likely to become bitter after over-exposure to the heating element.